 The Stress-Skin Connection

-Stress plays a major role in adult acne, triggering cortisol spikes that boost oil production and inflammation.
+Stress can play a role in adult acne, contributing to cortisol spikes that boost oil production and inflammation.

 - Practice mindfulness and meditation

-Adult acne isn’t just skin deep—it’s rooted in hormones, lifestyle, and skincare habits.
-The good news?
-You can take proactive steps to manage it.
+Adult acne isn’t just skin deep, it’s rooted in hormones, lifestyle, and skincare habits.
+Proactive steps can help:

 - Eat a low-glycemic, anti-inflammatory diet

-- Balance hormones with medical support if needed
+- Address hormonal factors with medical support if needed

 - Keep stress and sleep in check